i4Ds/STIXCore/docs/pipelineconfiguration.rst

 To stop daily pipeline edit the stixcore user crontab and remove/uncomment the daily pipeline hook.

-To stop the event based TM pipeline first check if no precesses are running right now (open files: should be 0) and stop the service.
+To stop the event based TM pipeline first check if no processes are running right now (open files: should be 0) and stop the service.

 ```
 stixcore@pub099:~/STIXCore$